Corky Miller

-Corky Abraham Phillip Miller (born March 18, 1976) is a former catcher in Major League Baseball and currently coaches the Dayton Dragons, the A-affiliate of the Cincinnati Reds.
-He played in Major League Baseball (MLB) from 2001 to 2013 for the Cincinnati Reds, Minnesota Twins, Boston Red Sox, Atlanta Braves and Chicago White Sox.
+Corky Abraham Phillip Miller (born March 18, 1976) is an American former professional baseball catcher who played parts of 11 seasons in Major League Baseball (MLB).
+He currently coaches the Dayton Dragons, the A-affiliate of the Cincinnati Reds.
+He played in MLB from 2001 to 2013 for the Cincinnati Reds, Minnesota Twins, Boston Red Sox, Atlanta Braves, and Chicago White Sox.

-Miller saw action in parts of 11 seasons in the major leagues and he played in parts of 17 seasons in the minor leagues, batting a cumulative .193 whilst in the majors and .248 in the minors.
+Miller never played in more than 39 games in a major league season.
+He played 17 seasons in the minor leagues, batting a cumulative .193 whilst in the majors and .248 in the minors.
 He played in a franchise-record ten seasons with the Louisville Bats, the AAA-affiliate of the Cincinnati Reds from 2001 to 2004, then again from 2009 to 2014, and is currently the Louisville franchise's all-time leader in games played with 548.

 High school career

 Miller was a star baseball and football player at Yucaipa High School in Yucaipa, California.
 His accolades include first-team All-State and All-CIF (California Interscholastic Federation) honors while leading the T-Birds to the CIF titles in 1993 and 1994.
 He was also first-team All-CIF in football.
 He was inducted into the Yucaipa High School Hall of Fame in 2009.